Songs for Running

 5. Why I Run (180 bpm)

 In Team in Training we talk a lot about “honored team mates.”
 These are people who have battled cancer that TNT participants run in honor of and think about while training to enforce their mission and give them strength.
 There are many inspiring individuals I have come across in my life and in my running.
-When I thought about who I think about when running when I need an example of strength and endurance I think of my father.
-Fortunately, he has not had to battle cancer and is still out there fighting the fight of life.
+When it comes to who I think about when running when I need an example of strength and endurance I think of my father.
+Fortunately, he hasn’t had cancer and is in good health.
 He’s a life-long athlete and fitness enthusiast as well as some one with iron clad work ethic.
 I could not ask for a better role model than that.

 6. Engineering Masterpiece (180 bpm)